Skip to main content

 Paid

 The lectures are designed to teach all concepts from first principles.
-In our journey, we'll review several topics from physics, like velocity, acceleration, integration, mass, forces, gravity, drag, friction, rigid body dynamics, collision detection, constraints, etc.
+Throughout our journey, we will explore essential physics topics such as velocity, acceleration, integration, mass, forces, gravity, drag, friction, rigid body dynamics, collision detection, and constraints.

-We'll then proceed to work with rigid bodies by adding shapes to our objects, like circles, rectangles, and polygons.
-We'll also learn how to code the collision detection and collision resolution between these rigid bodies.
+Next, we'll work with rigid bodies, incorporating shapes like circles, rectangles, and polygons into our objects.
+You'll learn how to implement collision detection and collision resolution between these rigid bodies.

-All you really need is a simple code editor and a C++ compiler.
-We'll use a cross-platform library called SDL to display our graphics, and since we can find a C++ compiler for virtually any operating system, you can follow along on either WindowsmacOS, or Linux!
+All you need is a basic code editor and a C++ compiler.
+We will utilize a cross-platform library called SDL to render our graphics.
+Whether you're using Windows, macOS, or Linux, a C++ compiler is readily available, allowing you to follow along seamlessly.

 This is a demo lesson (10:00 remaining)